AleksandarGvozdenovic/Portfolio/README.md

 # Aleksandar Gvozdenović – Portfolio

-Personal portfolio website showcasing my projects, skills and background as a Junior Frontend Developer.
+Personal portfolio website showcasing my projects, skills and background as a Software Developer.

 This site is built as a clean, single-page portfolio with a focus on simple UX, responsive layout and easily maintainable code.